chundisaikrishna1999/Angular-Food-Org/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+Steps to keep in mind for this project:

+For login : admin@admin.com and its password is ::: admin123

+or else first create a user and then login accordingly

+Beware on refresh data would be lost as not using the LocalStorage

+Created the require components and services and pipes.

+Routes were given in the routing module

+bootstrap was added gloabally

+fontAwesome icons got added through link

+Some common api data got used in the project as the mock data

+in the Network page